 Trebor is best known today for its Extra Strong and Softmints.
 It also introduced Refreshers, Fruit Salad and Black Jack sweets.
 When it was acquired by Cadbury in 1989, it was the largest sugar confectionery manufacturer in Britain.

-Trebor was founded in 1907 when William Woodcock (a sugar boiler), Robert Robertson (a grocer), Sydney Herbert Marks (a salesman) and Thomas King (a grocer) each invested £100 in a partnership.
+Trebor was founded in 1907 when William Woodcock (a sugar boiler), Robert Robertson (a grocer), Sydney Herbert Marks (a salesman) and Thomas King (a grocer) each invested £100 in a partnership to manufacture boiled sweets.

 The firm originally traded as Robertson & Woodcock.
 Its factory in Forest Gate, London, was called the Trebor Works.

-Horse-drawn vans were replaced by motor vehicles for distribution purposes in 1915.
+Horse-drawn vans were replaced by motor vehicles for distribution purposes from 1915.

 Sydney J Marks (1900 – 1980), the son of S H Marks, was sent to Germany to learn the latest production methods in 1925.
 Information he acquired on powdered sugar enabled Trebor to introduce its two most famous products.
 Refreshers were introduced in 1935, and Extra Strong Peppermints were launched in 1937.

 A factory was opened on a five acre site in Chesterfield in 1939.
 The site was chosen as it lowered distribution costs in the Midlands and the North of England.
 Initially around 300 people were employed.

 S J Marks became managing director in 1941.
 By this time the company was controlled by the Marks family.
 S J Marks was a brilliant but autocratic businessman.

 Sugar was rationed during the Second World War, so a sugar and lard mixture was used to make the product go further.

 Jamesons Chocolates had been acquired by 1960.